Frequently Asked Questions

 -

-Our TNR services include a microchip scan, a general health checkup, a spay/neuter, a FVRCP vaccine and a rabies vaccine.
+Our TNR services include a microchip scan, a general health checkup, a spay/neuter, an FVRCP vaccine and a rabies vaccine.

-These services are free of charge within Albuquerque City Limits and Bernalillo County when contract funding is available.
+These services are typically free of charge within Albuquerque City limits and Bernalillo County when contract funding is available.

 If you would like to receive a rabies certificate, we charge an additional $10.